weavedigitalstudio/weave-cache-purge-helper/README.md

 1. First: Beaver Builder cache is cleared
 2. Second: Nginx Helper or LiteSpeed cache is cleared

-This sequence prevents 404 errors that can occur when Nginx serves cached HTML that references old, non-existent Beaver Builder asset files.
+NOTE: This sequence prevents 404 errors that can occur when Nginx serves cached HTML that references old, non-existent Page Builder/Beaver Themer asset files.

 ## REST API Support

-This plugin automatically clears caches when content is created or updated through the WordPress REST API.
+This plugin automatically clears caches when content (including just meta fields) are created or updated through the WordPress REST API.
 This ensures that:

 1. External applications using the REST API to manage content (like Google Sheets integration)
 2. Headless WordPress implementations